NotsoanoNimus/OrchidOS_x86/docs/SHELL_MODE.md

 - No more than **64 characters each**, including those in double-quotes.
 - No more than one space between arguments.
 This has to do with ASCII processing in the arguments themselves.

-Upon error, the parser will let the user know that there was an error, and to check the documentation here.
+Upon error, the parser will let the user know that there was an error, and to check the documentation here. **The parser will allow more arguments in the future.**

 ## Commands
 All commands are _case-insensitive_, because all capitalized characters the user enters are automatically taken to lowercase behind-the-scenes, although the proper case will always display.